NicoGrassetto/Event-driven-document-processing-accelerator/README.md

     ```shell
     azd up
     ```
-    It will prompt you to provide an `azd` environment name (like "flask-app"), select a subscription from your Azure account, and select a location (like "eastus").
+    It will prompt you to provide an `azd` environment name (like "my-solution"), select a subscription from your Azure account, and select a location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.
 If you get an error with deployment, changing the location can help, as there may be availability constraints for some of the resources.

 3. When `azd` has finished deploying, you'll see the resource group alongside resources in the Azure Portal.